dharmx-lua/telescope-media.nvim/.github/README.md

 <!-- {{{ -->
 Some of these are optional.

+- [ueberzug](https://github.com/ueber-devel/ueberzug) is required for viewing images.
-- [ueberzug](https://github.com/seebye/ueberzug) is required for viewing images.
+- [ueberzugpp](https://github.com/jstkdng/ueberzugpp) is required for viewing images.
 - [catimg](https://github.com/posva/catimg) is required for viewing images.
 - [jp2a](https://github.com/cslarsen/jp2a) is required for viewing images
 - [chafa](https://github.com/hpjansson/chafa/) is required for viewing images